 Linda Santos chuckled, “I gave your brother extra time on his video game; if he looks up, I promise, not a word.”

 Diana double-checked that her phone was on vibrate and stooped back into the cave.
 As she moved toward the back, she felt a tell-tale increase in heat and motion on her throat.
-Her heart told her this was Clarin.
-Why else would the mistcrystal enliven so much when she was near?
+Her heart told her the terra was Clarin.
+Why else would the mistcrystal enliven so much?
 After all, it was Clarin’s very first breath captured in the stone.

-Diana swept at some dust on the low stool she kept in the hideaway.
-She sat watching the dragons for a few minutes.
-She thought back to the time when her father had first found her in here, alone and crying, after the raven she had tried to nurse to health had died.
-She hadn’t even gotten in trouble for running off, though her father insisted on rules and precautions for her cave occupancy from then on.
-She slid the edge of the elucifier beam along the sea’s body.
-She couldn’t get a good look at the dragon from the position in which he slept, and she didn’t dare disturb him.
+Diana swept at some dust on the low stool she kept in the hideaway and sat watching the dragons for a few minutes.
+She thought back to the time when her father had first found her in here, alone and crying, after the raven she had tried to nurse to health died.
+She hadn’t even gotten in trouble for running off, though her parents insisted on rules and precautions for her spelunking from then on.
+Diana slid the edge of the elucifier beam along the sea’s body.
+She couldn’t get a good look at the dragon from the position in which ze slept, and she didn’t dare disturb zir.

 Diana pulled out her phone; Nicki was texting her.
-She had the food and wanted to know if she should stop at Diana’s house and bring a carrier.
+They had the food and wanted to know if they should stop at Diana’s house and bring a carrier.
 Diana texted back: “Yes, thanks.
 Don’t let my brother see.”
-What a time to have to be patient.
 Diana sat motionless.
 She flicked her wrist to turn off the ‘luce, then shook it right back on.
 The darkness was too dark.
 She held the beam beneath the two dragons and sat for one sixty-second eternity after another.
 Finally, she saw movement.

-Clarin’s whole body sat up taller, her eyes shone.
-Diana sucked in her breath, then managed to tumble out, “Oh wow, wow…” while daring, with Clarin’s approving nods, to brush away a little bit of grass until she saw the radiant shells in four pulsating colors: a nest full of eggs of the four natures of dragon.
+Clarin’s whole body sat up taller, eyes shining.
+Diana sucked in her breath, then managed to tumble out, “Oh wow, wow…that’s why…” Diana knew from the Missive that dragon parents lost many of their powers while nesting and brooding.
+With her head floating in a cloud of wonder, Diana dared, under Clarin’s approving nod, to brush away a little bit of grass until she saw the radiant shells in pulsating colors: a nest full of eggs of the four dragon natures.

 A wave of disbelief overtook Diana.
 It was all hitting her at once.
 She hunched down on the stool and placed her face in her hands, feeling at any second she would either laugh or cry.
-The sound of movement on the ledge snapped her out of her reverie, and she looked up to see Shay looking at her, his eyes smiling through his exhaustion.
-From Clarin’s mistcrystal flooded strange, warm feelings; Diana suddenly knew Shay like she’d known him forever.
+The sound of movement on the ledge snapped her out of her reverie, and she looked up to see Shay looking at her, zir eyes smiling through zir exhaustion.
+From Clarin’s mistcrystal flooded strange, warm feelings; Diana suddenly felt as though she had known Shay forever.
 They looked at one another for what seemed like minutes, Diana taking in Shay’s deep eyes, feeling as if she’d grown up seeing them her whole life, and at the same time wondering how blue could be so blue.
-She reached for his snout and his warm nuzzle sank into her skin, as the reality that the dragons were home sank into her heart.
+She reached for zir snout and zir warm nuzzle sank into her skin, as the reality that the dragons were home sank into her heart.

 Shay turned toward the nest.
-With great effort, he drew himself up as if to present the eggs.
-Diana smiled knowingly and told the proud father, “Yes, I’ve seen.
+With great effort, ze drew zirself up as if to present the eggs.
+Diana smiled knowingly and told the proud parent, “Yes, I’ve seen.
 They’re beautiful, Shay.”
-Then the dragon father slumped back, giving in to his fatigue.
+Then the dragon slumped back, succumbing to zir fatigue.

-A text from Nicki buzzed from the phone in Diana’s pocket.
-She was outside the cave.
-Diana told the dragons, “Nicki’s here with some food for you.
+A text from Nicki caused the phone in Diana’s pocket to buzz: Nicki was outside the cave.
+Diana told the dragons, “My best friend is here with some food for you.
 Be right back.”
-Both dragons nodded and their eyes showed relief.
+Both dragons nodded, their eyes relaxing gratefully.
 Diana sighed.
 They would eat.
 They would be safe.
 It was all going to be OK.
 They were home.